arkency/posts/posts/2013-07-25-coffeescript-tests-for-rails-apps.md

 ## Tools

 Let's start with toolset, because it will influence a way we test - with frameworks' syntax and behaviours.
-I recommend you to use [https://github.com/jfirebaugh/konacha](konacha gem) - it's dedicated for Rails apps, it uses [mocha.js](http://visionmedia.github.io/mocha/) + [chai.js](http://chaijs.com/) as test framework and can be easily run in browser and command line.
+I recommend you to use [konacha gem](https://github.com/jfirebaugh/konacha) - it's dedicated for Rails apps, it uses [mocha.js](http://visionmedia.github.io/mocha/) + [chai.js](http://chaijs.com/) as test framework and can be easily run in browser and command line.
 Each test suite is run in iframe, which prevents leaks on global state - both global variables and DOM.
 You can try [jasmine](https://github.com/pivotal/jasmine-gem) or [evergreen](https://github.com/jnicklas/evergreen) as well, but you'll eventually get back to konacha ;)

 I won't run into details of konacha installation, but I recommend you to use ```:webkit``` or any other headless browser driver instead of default - selenium.